 Chief Ninawa Huni Kui

-Originally from the state of Acre, near the Peruvian border, Chief Ninawa Inu Huni Kui is one of Brazil’s foremost Indigenous leaders.
-As president of the FEPHAC federation, he represents nearly 15,000 members of the Huni Kui people, spread across 104 villages established on 12 traditional territories.
-Heir to a lineage of spiritual leaders, he advocates for Indigenous sovereignty, the recognition of traditional knowledge, and an ecological vision deeply rooted in the living culture of the forest.
+A Chief from the state of Acre, on the border with Peru, Ninawa Inu Huni Kui is one of Brazil’s leading Indigenous leaders.
+President of FEPHAC (Federation of the Huni Kui People of the State of Acre), he represents nearly 15,000 members of the Huni Kui people, across 104 villages established on 12 traditional territories.
+Heir to a lineage of spiritual leaders, he advocates for the sovereignty of Indigenous Peoples, the recognition of traditional knowledge, and an ecology deeply rooted in the living culture of the forests.

-Rejecting the commodification of nature, he denounces false climate solutions such as carbon offsetting, and promotes alternatives like agroforestry and community-based resource management.
-In May 2023, he was appointed coordinator of the Alto Purus Special Indigenous Health District, further strengthening his commitment to the health and well-being of Indigenous communities.
+Rejecting the commodification of life, he denounces false climate solutions such as carbon-offset projects, and calls for alternatives like agroforestry and community-based resource management.
+In May 2023, he was appointed coordinator of the Special Indigenous Health District of Alto Purus, strengthening his commitment to the health of Indigenous Peoples.

-Since 2017, Ninawa has worked closely with Planète Amazone, the co-founding NGO of the Alliance of Guardians of Mother Nature.
-He played a central role during the Grand Assembly in Brasília and in drafting the Alliance’s founding Declaration, which he later carried to Europe.
-This collaboration continued through the Terra Libre tour, the documentary web series Protecting the Amazon, and most notably the film Amazonia, Heart of Mother Earth, in which he is a major voice.
-Involved since the early development phase, he has taken part in key strategic screenings: at Brussels City Hall in June 2024, at COP16 in Cali in October, and in Paris in April 2025 during a screening at the French Embassy.
-That same month, he spoke at the ChangeNOW summit, bringing Indigenous vision to the international stage.
+Since 2017, Ninawa has worked closely with Planète Amazone, an NGO co-founder of the Alliance of Mother Nature’s Guardians.
+He played a central role at the Great Assembly in Brasília and in drafting the Alliance’s founding Declaration, before carrying this message to Europe.
+This collaboration has continued through the Terra Libre (2019) tour, the Protégeons l’Amazonie web series (2021), and especially Amazonia, the Heart of Mother Earth, in which he is one of the film’s principal witnesses.
+Present from the development phase onward, he has taken part in strategic screenings: at Brussels City Hall in June 2024, at COP16 in Cali in October, then in Paris in April 2025 at a screening hosted by the French Embassy.
+That same month, he spoke at the ChangeNOW Summit to bring the Indigenous perspective to the international stage.

-The film’s poster — designed by Gert-Peter Bruch and painted by Elen Ture — features the eye of a jaguar, the totemic animal of his family, within which the Earth and cosmos are reflected.
-A powerful symbol of the gaze the forest casts upon humanity.
+The film’s poster, designed by Gert-Peter Bruch and painted by Elen Ture, depicts a jaguar’s eye—his family’s totem animal—in which the Earth and the cosmos are reflected: a powerful symbol of the gaze the forest casts upon our humanity.

-Despite repeated threats due to his outspoken stance, Chief Ninawa continues his tireless fight.
+Threatened repeatedly for his positions, the Cacique Ninawa continues his struggle tirelessly.
 For him, protecting the Amazon means defending a living memory, a sacred balance, and the future of all generations.